kubevela/kubevela/docs/introduction.md

 The modern trends of cloud-native application management have moved towards pursuing a simplified developer experience across clouds and infrastructures.
-As the dominating cloud-native platform, Kubernetes, however, has brought significant challenges for achieving this goal.
-Kubernetes has a considerably high learning curve:
+As the dominating cloud-native platform, Kubernetes, excellently abstracts the infrastructure details and manages application lifecycle in a consistent manner.
+However, many application developers believe that Kubernete is not an easy platform to use.
+The primary reason is that Kuberntes exposes full levels of API details in order to enable flexible users control.
+Despite the flexibility, it leads to a few problems.

-- Application developers have to learn quite a few new concepts and resource specifications such as pods, ingresses, services, resource quota etc., before deploying their applications.
+Firstly, application developers have to understand quite a few new concepts and resource specifications before deploying their applications.

-- The built-in resources sometimes are tied to underline infrastructure.
-  For example, almost all cloud vendors have their own specifications for configuring a volume, making the `PodSpec` different across clouds.
+Sometimes, this is not an easy task.
+For example, it may take a while for developers to understand some runtime related configurations such as `allowPrivilegeEscalation` which they rarely touch in their daily work.

-- The pervasive use of CRDs makes the situation even worse since developers have to learn all the CRD schemas as well, which can be hard to understand if they are poorly designed.
+The pervasive use of CRDs makes the situation even worse since developers have to learn all the CRD schemas as well.

-Moreover, Kuberntes exposes full levels of API details to enable flexible user control.
-The consequence is that application management in Kubernetes soon becomes a headache of handling a large amount of resource YAML files.
+Moreover, since developers have to specify the details of all the involved resource objects, application management in Kubernetes soon becomes a headache of handling a large amount of resource YAML files.
-Despite the flexibility, the lack of API abstraction has led to low productivity, unexpected errors or misconfigurations in production.
-Application developers often question "why am I bothered with these many YAML files?"
+We have seen that the lack of API abstraction had led to low productivity, unexpected errors or misconfigurations in production.
+Application developers start to question "why am I bothered with these many YAML files?"

-On the other hand, Kubernetes is a platform platform.
+On the other hand, Kubernetes is a platform for platforms.
 Literally, the extended capabilities provided by the platform builders are the keys to support the Kubenetes ecosystems.
 Nowadays, a typical production Kubernetes would install dozens of customized operators and plugins.
 Since abstracting the Kubernetes